 Arches National Park Today

-Now Arches National Park spans 119 square miles and receives over 1.5 million visitors per year.
+Today the park spans 119 square miles and receives over 1.5 million visitors per year.
 It’s vegetation, palette of color, and range of species draws visitors to experience the park through hiking, backpacking, rafting, and more.
 Every week throughout the summer, our experienced guides immerse people in the history, scenery, flora and fauna of Arches National Park.

 Join us in celebrating this incredible addition to our National Parks system!